wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ### VMWARE ESXi

 - For creating a snapshot of VM in VMware please refer [snapshot creation in vmware](https://www.vmware.com/support/ws5/doc/ws_preserve_sshot_taking.html).
-- Alternatively you can take backup of data directory by executing the below command in the Platform Instance.
+- Alternatively, you can take backup of the data directory by executing the below command in the Platform Instance.
 Archived copy will be created in /wm-data directory with the name data.tar.

 ```bash
 bash wme-installer.sh --data-archive
 ```

 - Copy the generated data.tar to secure location either on to new WME Platform Instance or to any cloud storage services or your local machine.
-This data.tar will be used for the restoring purpose.
+This data.tar will be used for restoring purposes.

 ### Hyper-V